ivanwolf/redux-fetch-duck/docs.md

 <dd><p>Returns three action creators for a given resource.</p>
 </dd>
 <dt><a href="#thunkCreator">thunkCreator(resourceName, callApi, [dataSelector], [errorSelector])</a> ⇒ <code><a href="#Thunk">Thunk</a></code></dt>
-<dd><p>Create the fetch thunk creator.
+<dd><p>Create the fetch thunk.
 Do not forget to dispatch the thunk call at the moment of the fetch.</p>
 </dd>
 <dt><a href="#withFetch">withFetch(resourceName)</a> ⇒ <code>function</code></dt>
-<dd><p>Returns a High order reducer wich creates the fetching resource and merge other reducers.</p>
+<dd><p>Returns a High order reducer wich creates the fetching resource and combine other reducers.</p>
 </dd>
 </dl>